Niraja85/Test-Your-Knowledge-on-Human-Body/README.md

 * Scoring can be made more challenging by including negative scoring for incorrect responses.
 * The visual representation can be made more fun and colorful.

+## Technologies Used:

+* Python was the main language used to build the application.
+    * Python packages used:
+    - Colorama - used to make the text fot instructions, questions, and important messages displayed in a different color to    make visually appealing.
+    - Pyfiglet - used to change the font of the welcome message.
+* TinyPNG
+[Tinypng](https://tinypng.com/) was used to convert the images to png format.

+## Testing

+### Functional testing

+### PEP8 Validation